ZekeH43/Project-2/README.md

 ### Conclusion

-In conclusion, the analysis provided valuable insights into [summarize key findings].
-Further exploration and potential model tuning could be considered to enhance predictive capabilities.
+In conclusion, the analysis provided valuable insights into predicting credit card fraud with machine learning models.
+Although our results may not have yielded exactly what we hoped for, we learned of valauable resources and practices that guided along the way, including feature importance.